Virtual counts on Quot schemes and the higher rank local DT/PT correspondence: Introduction

 \subsection{Acknowledgements}

-We thank Arend Bayer, Martijn Kool, Georg Oberdieck, and Richard Thomas for helpful comments and suggestions during the completion of this work.
+We would like to thank Arend Bayer, Martijn Kool, Georg Oberdieck, and Richard Thomas for helpful comments and suggestions during the completion of this work.
+We would also like to thank the referee for a careful reading of the paper, and for corrections and suggestions.
 This project was set up during a visit of A.R. to the University of Edinburgh, and it was completed during a visit of S.B. to the Max-Planck Institute in Bonn.
 We thank both institutions for their hospitality and excellent working conditions.
 S.B. was supported by the ERC Starting Grant no.~337039 \emph{WallXBirGeom}.